 This prior knowledge about the plausible range and likelihood of the true effect size is formally captured in what is known as a prior distribution (FDA Guidance for the Use of Bayesian Statistics in Medical Device Clinical Trials, 2010).
 This prior distribution is typically informed by data from earlier-phase studies (e.g., Phase 2), relevant published literature, results observed with similar drugs, or expert opinion.
 The PoS is then calculated by essentially averaging the conditional power across possible effect sizes represented in the prior distribution, with conditional power values weighted by the probability assigned to that specific effect size by the prior.

-💡 Helpful Tip for Statisticians: Explaining PoS (Unconditional/Assurance): To explain this simply, it can be helpful to encourage statisticians to think about PoS as a kind of "average power," where the average is taken across each possible true effect size, weighted by our degree of belief (probability) assigned to that effect size based on prior evidence, giving a more robust estimate of our likelihood of success..
+💡 Helpful Tip: Explaining PoS (Unconditional probability): To explain PoS simply, encourage non-statisticians to think of it as a kind of "average power," where the average is taken across each possible true effect size.
+Each effect size is weighted by a probability reflecting our belief in its likelihood, based on existing data or expert input.
+This results in a more realistic and robust estimate of the likelihood of success.

+To illustrate the concept of PoS as average power, a simplified example may be built by considering only a few discrete values of the potential true effect size, instead of the entire range.
+Each effect size is assigned a probability based on prior knowledge, ensuring the total sums to 1.
+PoS is then calculated as a weighted average of power, using the prior probabilities as weights.
+By suitably choosing discrete values for the true effect size, the PoS calculated using this simplified method can often closely approximate the value obtained by integrating the power function over the prior distribution.